- About the Tray Menu Tickets Report

 - Name - sorts the report alphabetically by last name.

-- Dining Area - sorts the report according to the delivery sequence set up for dining areas (including residence area enabled as a dining area for in-room service), and sub-sorted by tables, and further sub-sorted by seat number.
+- Dining Area - sorts the report according to the sort order of dining areas (including residence area enabled as a dining area for in-room service), then sub-sorted by tables, and then further sub-sorted by seat number.

 - Room - sorts the report according to the alphabetical/numerical order of residence areas.

-- Delivery Sequence - sorts the report according to the delivery sequence set up for room delivery.
-This option would be selected for residents with in-room service.
+- Delivery Sequence - sorts the report according to the delivery sequence set up for resident/patients with in-room service.
+This option would be selected for residents with in-room service (i.e., room delivery).

 Why is the text "Not Specified" printing with an item?